vinayphys/vinayphys.github.io/index.md

 -->

 # Education
 2015-Present:	Integrated PhD in Physics (IMSc Chennai)
+2015-2017:	  MSc in Physics (IMSc Chennai)
 2012-2015:	  BSc (Hons.) in Applied Physics (CUJ Ranchi)

 * Click here for the details of my undergraduate course at CUJ
 * Course-work details at IMSc
-* My MSc thesis: Heat Transport in Glass-Forming Liquids PDF
+* MSc thesis: Heat Transport in Glass-Forming Liquids PDF

 # Connect with me
 The Institute of Mathematical Sciences